+Insert only for compliance engagements performed at a date in time.
 Insert section if the report is restricted use.

-The assurance practitioner's report needs to be signed in one or more of the following ways: name of the assurance practitioner's firm,
+The assurance practitioner's report needs to be signed in one or more of the following ways: name of the assurance practitioner's firm, name of the assurance practitioner's company or the personal name of the assurance practitioner as appropriate.